garikmirakyan06/Binary-Search-Tree-implementation/README.md

 cd scripts

-./docker_install.sh # if dont have docker installed
+./docker_install.sh # if you dont have docker installed

 ./docker_run.sh # to run docker